thanhthaoh157/llm_ipl/README.md

 ## Testing

-Run the smoke test to verify the CLI end-to-end:
+Run the test suite to verify the CLI flows end-to-end:

 ```bash
 pytest
 ```

-The smoke test builds the sample panel in a temporary directory and confirms that the Excel output is generated.
+The tests build both the sample panel and the democratic peace panel in temporary directories and confirm that the Excel outputs are generated.

 ## Project structure

 - `pyproject.toml`: Project metadata and dependencies.
-- `src/uoa_toolkit/`: Source code for configuration, connectors, joins, exports, and CLI entry point.
+- `src/uoa_toolkit/`: Source code for configuration, connectors, joins, exports, LLM helpers, and CLI entry point.
-- `recipes/`: Example recipes and input data for quick verification.
+- `recipes/`: Example recipes, OpenRouter responses, and input data for quick verification.
 - `tests/`: Automated tests.

 ## License